cslarsen/csl.name/_posts/2017-11-08-python-jit.md

 This is something that may not be important when doing assembly programming, because it's a detail that may not always matter, but it's worth being aware of the difference.
-I saw that gcc, lldb and objdump gave slightly different disassembly listings of the same code.
+I saw that gcc, lldb and objdump gave slightly different disassembly listings of the same code for RETQ and MOVABSQ.

 [amd64.abi]: https://software.intel.com/sites/default/files/article/402129/mpx-linux64-abi.pdf
 [avx.wiki]: https://en.wikipedia.org/wiki/Advanced_Vector_Extensions